DevCycleHQ/devcycle-docs/docs/essentials/keys.md

 All the DevCycle Mobile SDKs should be initialized with the environment's Mobile SDK key.
 This SDK key provides read-only access to the features accessible by a given user on your DevCycle environment.
 Specifically, it grants access to the DevCycle SDK API, which returns user-customized configurations including feature information which they are permitted to access.

 This key is separate from the standard SDK keys due to the differing security requirements of client-side (eg. browser) and mobile use cases.
 Separation allows one key to be rotated without affecting the other.
-In the future, it will also be possible to control feature availability specifically for mobile keys.

 ---